Graph-and-Geometric-Learning/hyperbolic-transformer/README.md

 Note: OGB datasets will be downloaded automatically when needed.

-## 3. Running Hyperbolic Transformer
+## 3. Run Hyperbolic Transformer

-The code has been evaluated on NVIDIA A40 and A100 GPUs.
+The code has been evaluated on NVIDIA A100 GPUs.

 To run the code: